eckerson/spatula/README.md

 Any object found in either "/lib/com/model" or "/lib/com/service" will automatically be loaded into an appropriate ObjectFactory and cached in memory.
 How the object is loaded can be configured as an attribute on the component.

-;scope
+* *scope*

-: The memory scope to cache the object into.
+	The memory scope to cache the object into.
 Available scopes are: application (default), session, and request.

-;dependencies
+* *dependencies*

-: A comma-delimited list of additional objects that are required to be loaded prior to loading the current one (for example, "Foo,bar.Jazz").
+	A comma-delimited list of additional objects that are required to be loaded prior to loading the current one (for example, "Foo,bar.Jazz").

-;constructorArgs
+* *constructorArgs*

-: A comma-delimited list of constructor arguments and their values.
+	A comma-delimited list of constructor arguments and their values.
 Arguments and values are colon-delimited (for example, "arg1:value1,arg2:value2").

 Objects can be retreived either by using "spatula.get( libraryName, classpath )", or by calling the object factory directly in memory (for example, "application.services.get( classpath )").
 Using "spatula" is preferred, since it will hunt for the appropriate variable scope for you.